 Skip to content

-Debt Avalanche vs. Debt Snowball: Which Payoff Method Actually Works?
+Debt Avalanche vs. Snowball: Which Method Saves You More in 2026?

 You have decided to get serious about paying off debt.
 You have cut spending, maybe picked up extra income, and you are ready to throw real money at your balances.
 But then you hit the question that has sparked a thousand internet arguments: should you use the debt avalanche or the debt snowball?